SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 ## Overview

-The Sandwich Inspector is designed to detect and analyze the profitability of Sandwich attacks on Ethereum.
+The Sandwich Inspector is designed to detect and analyze the profitability of Sandwich attacks.

 ### What is a Sandwich Attack?

-A Sandwich attack unfolds in three key steps:
+A Sandwich attack unfolds in three steps:

 1. **Front-run:** An attacker buys an asset just before a victim's transaction, raising its market price.
 2. **Victim Transaction:** The victim purchases the asset at the inflated price.
 3. **Back-run:** The attacker sells the asset post-victim transaction, profiting from the price difference.

----

 ## Methodology